Webinar

 • It’s important to maintain a proper perspective when assessing the potential impact elections can have on capital markets and your investments.

-Election results can ultimately impact government policy, laws and foreign relations.
+An old saying goes that “elections have consequences.”
 But how do those results influence capital markets?
 And what are the potential ramifications for you as an investor?
 To better address this question, U.S. Bank investment strategists studied market data from the past 75 years and identified patterns that repeated themselves during election cycles.

 The analysis points to minimal impact on financial market performance in the medium to long term based on potential election outcomes.
 The data also shows that market returns are typically more dependent on economic and inflation trends rather than election results.